Five Star Parent Handbook

 If your child moves to another class with a different tuition, no mid-month adjustments are made.
 You will be billed the new tuition rate in the following month.

 If you want to change your child’s schedule please be aware that there is only a limited number of 2 and 3 day spaces available.
-You can not assume that you may reduce your child’s schedule at any time.
+Please do not assume that you may reduce your child’s schedule at any time.
 Your child’s position may be a full time position and when we have full time students on our waiting list we cannot allow that position to go to a part time position.

 AMS Fee – There is an annual $18 fee per family for American Montessori Society Affiliation.
 This fee is charged in August or upon enrollment.